New & Used Audi A5: In Depth

 As for the A5 coupe and cabriolet, things became more complex as well.
 The base coupe got a new turbocharged four-cylinder with 211 hp (now the only A5 engine), all-wheel drive and a six-speed manual transmission, with an option for a six-speed automatic.
 The base Cabriolet arrived with front-drive and a continuously variable transmission (CVT) mated to the same turbo four; with the Cabrio's optional all-wheel drive, it adopted a conventional six-speed automatic.

 For the coupe version of the RS5, Audi fits a 450-hp, 4.2-liter V-8 derived from the ten-cylinder unit that powers some versions of its R8 sportscar.
 (For a taste of the most powerful model, see our first drive of the RS5 on California's Sonoma Raceway.)
 Coupled to all-wheel drive and a dual-clutch transmission, the engine propels the RS5 to 60 mph in an estimated 4.5 seconds, and to a top speed governed to 174 mph.
 With a limited-slip differential and a torque-vectoring differential between the rear wheels, the RS5 has the ability to move power around for excellent traction.
 Drive Select is standard, but does not control the suspension--it has specially tuned springs and shocks--but Dynamic Steering is an option.
-An Audi RS5 Cabriolet convertible is making its way into U.S. showrooms soon, too.
+An Audi RS5 Cabriolet convertible is also available.